ApolloTheGreekGod/uptimerobo/README.md

 This is a Uptimerobo!

 # Adding your url
-- fork the repo
+- Fork the repo
-- add your url in `url.js`
+- Add your url in `url.js` (one url per pull request)
-- create a pull request
+- Create a pull request